Werkov/Werkov.github.io/_drafts/2016-12-17-czechoslovak-ww-2-movies.md

     * Absurdly amazed by the Red Army and communist ideology.
   * evil prey hunter
     * He greeds power and property, is not member of the Party.
-  * Hans Flach (TODO)
+  * Hans Palme
     * German antifascist and communist, concentration camp refugee
-  * post officer Elsa
+  * post officer Elsa Mager
     * Archetype of determined brave German woman (her determination would enough even for man).
   * Czech bureaucrat
-    * A man in his fifties gave up his comfortable life in the city of Prague in order to use his skill to build the Czech border region (TODO pohraničí).
+    * A man in his fifties gave up his comfortable life in the city of Prague in order to use his skill to (re)build the Czech borderlands.
       Eventually, he fancies entering the Party.

-## Ves v pohraničí (Village in border region, TODO)
+## Ves v pohraničí (Border Village, 1948)

 ### Time